DirectoryTree/Bartender/README.md

 Once the user successfully authenticates, they will be redirected to the `/auth/{driver}/callback` route, which will automatically create or update their application user account.

+> [!important]
+> If you receive a `Routing requirement for "driver" cannot be empty` exception, you have forgotten to register
+> your the Socialite provider with Bartender using `Bartender::serve()` in your `AppServiceProvider`.

 ### Soft Deletes

 With the default `UserProviderRepository`, users will be restored if they are soft-deleted and the login with their provider.